Course Materials

 Course packets

-When providing course packets or any hard copy or digital compilation of articles, excerpts, or other reading materials it’s best practice to provide the source (citation, web address, etc…).
-Failing that, please provide clean, editable digital copies that follow copyright laws and standards.
+When distributing course packets or collections of readings in print or digital form, it is best practice to include source information such as citations or web addresses.
+If that is not possible, please provide clean, editable digital copies that comply with copyright laws and standards.

 Handouts/Quizzes/Exams